 If you’ve grown your list of subscribers and followers, it could mean losing all of their contact information.

-I’m not saying that any of those things will happen, and if you have a good way of backing up your content and followers, more power to you.
+I’m not saying that any of those things will happen, and if you have a way of backing up your content and followers, more power to you.
 It’s just not a risk that I would take.

 Is there a downside to setting up your own website?
 Of course.

 First, there’s the technical aspect of it, which can be frustrating.
-If you’ve never installed or worked with WordPress before, that might be just one of many learning curves you’ll have to go through.
+If you’ve never installed or worked with WordPress before, that might be just one of many learning curves you’ll have to work through.

 Second, there’s the cost.
 Again, it’s not significant, and you won’t even miss it once your budget is adjusted, but every business has some overhead.